Can't Sleep? 20 Ways to Help You Fall Asleep Fast!

 But if you struggle to fall asleep at night, it can be a huge help.

 First of all, your workout will be much more impactful.
+This tactic is also used by the military, working out before breakfast burns 20% more body fat than an afternoon gym session.
 This is because when you work out in the morning, your body continues to burn more calories throughout the day.
 Plus, when you spike your metabolism early, your body releases endorphins in the morning.
 This means you’ll be energized all day, instead of awake for hours after your evening workout.

 10. Take Stock Of Your Day In A Journal